Solomon's Agreement with King Hiram

 The Two Pillars

-15 In front of the house he made two pillars thirty-five cubits high, with a capital of five cubits on the top of each.
-16 He made encircling chains and put them on the tops of the pillars; and he made one hundred pomegranates, and put them on the chains.
-17 He set up the pillars in front of the temple, one on the right, the other on the left; the one on the right he called Jachin, and the one on the left, Boaz.
+15 And in front of the house he made two pillars, thirty-five cubits high, with crowns on the tops of them, five cubits high.
+16 And he made chains, like neck ornaments, and put them on the tops of the pillars, and a hundred apples on the chains.
+17 He put up the pillars in front of the Temple, one on the right side and one on the left, naming the one on the right Jachin and that on the left Boaz.